saferpay/jsonapi/texts/04_Authentication.md

 ## <a name="authentication_basic"></a>HTTP basic authentication

 This is the default authentication method.
-Technical users for the JSON API can be created by the merchant in the Saferpay Backoffice under [**Settings > JSON API basic authentication**](https://test.saferpay.com/BO/Settings/JsonApiLogin).
+Technical users for the JSON API can be created by the merchant in the Saferpay Backoffice -Be it [Test](https://test.saferpay.com/BO/Login) or [Live](https://www.saferpay.com/BO/Login)- under **Settings > JSON API basic authentication**.
 The password will not be stored at SIX (only a securely salted hash thereof).
 There will be no password recovery besides creating a new user / password pair from your Backoffice account.